-Peanut Butter Fingers began in September 2009 as a way to share recipes, exercise tips and random musings with my friends and family and has since grown into a blog that I update three times daily to document my life, fueled by (mostly) healthy food and fitness.
+Peanut Butter Fingers began in September 2009 as a way to share recipes, exercise tips and random musings with my friends and family and has since grown into a blog that I update daily to document my life, fueled by (mostly) healthy food and fitness.

 I love creating healthy meals and experimenting with new foods and flavors.
 I try to live a healthy, balanced life but also enjoy my favorite indulgences (like a peanut butter finger or two… or five ).
 This blog is constantly updated with my “healthified” versions of indulgent meals, sweaty workouts and quick and simple recipes.

 For a list of my press and media coverage, please visit my Press page.

 About the Blogger

 My name is Julie Fagan and I am a 28-year-old blogger, freelance writer, personal trainer and group exercise instructor living in Ocala, Florida.
 I grew up in Palatine, Illinois before moving to Orlando for college, where I lived for eight years.
 My husband and I moved to Ocala (located about 90 minutes north of Orlando) in July 2011.

 Upon graduation, I entered the “real world,” working in jobs in the public relations and marketing industry before realizing my affinity for writing and accepting a job as a content team manager for a large website.
 After working as a writer, editor and manager for two-and-a-half years, I eventually left my job to pursue a career in freelance writing and full-time blogging.
 Writing blog posts for Peanut Butter Fingers every day unearthed a passion in me.
 What was once simply a hobby grew into a love affair with blogging and eventually a career.

 My current fitness regimen typically includes five or six days of workouts a week, alternating cardio with strength training, as well as one rest day.
 You may see a detailed summary of my daily workouts here.